paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

 **(b)** Pilot projects in the designated agencies shall include proposed waivers in accordance with section 9703 for one or more of the major functions and operations of the agency.

-**(c)** The Director of the Office of Management and Budget shall include in the report to the President and to the Congress required under section 1118(c)—

-(1) an assessment of the benefits, costs, and usefulness of increasing managerial and organizational flexibility, discretion, and authority in exchange for improved performance through a waiver; and

-(2) an identification of any significant difficulties experienced by the pilot agencies in preparing proposed waivers.

-**(d)** For purposes of this section the definitions under section 1115(f) 11 See References in Text note below. shall apply.
+**(c)** For purposes of this section the definitions under section 1115(f) 11 See References in Text note below. shall apply.

 ### Statutory Notes

 #### References in Text
-Section 1115(f), referred to in subsec. (d), was redesignated [section 1115(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1115/g&num=0&edition=prelim) by Pub.
-L. 107–296, title XIII, § 1311(a)(2), Nov.
-25, 2002, 116 Stat.
-2290.
+Section 1115, referred to in subsec. (c), was repealed, and a new section 1115 enacted, by Pub.
+L. 111–352, § 3, Jan.
+4, 2011, 124 Stat.
+3867.
+As reenacted, definitions in former section 1115(f) are now contained in [section 1115(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1115/h&num=0&edition=prelim).

+#### Amendments
+2024—Subsecs. (c), (d).
+Pub.
+L. 118–190 redesignated subsec. (d) as (c) and struck out former subsec. (c) which read as follows: “The Director of the Office of Management and Budget shall include in the report to the President and to the Congress required under section 1118(c)—

+“(1) an assessment of the benefits, costs, and usefulness of increasing managerial and organizational flexibility, discretion, and authority in exchange for improved performance through a waiver; and

+“(2) an identification of any significant difficulties experienced by the pilot agencies in preparing proposed waivers.”

 #### Construction
 No provision or amendment made by Pub.
 L. 103–62 to be construed as creating any right, privilege, benefit, or entitlement for any person who is not an officer or employee of the United States acting in such capacity, and no person not an officer or employee of the United States acting in such capacity to have standing to file any civil action in any court of the United States to enforce any provision or amendment made by Pub.
 L. 103–62, or to be construed as superseding any statutory requirement, see section 10 of Pub.
 L. 103–62, set out as a Construction of 1993 Amendment note under [section 1101 of this title](./chapter-011-the-budget-and-fiscal-budget-and-program-information.md#section-1101).